Academic Health Department Consortium (AHD)

 About the Academic Health Department Consortium

-The Massachusetts Department of Public Health (MDPH) formed an Academic Health Department Consortium (AHD) with eight local schools and programs of public health with the common goal of bridging the gap between practice-based public health and public health academia in April 2019.
+The Massachusetts Department of Public Health (MDPH) formed an Academic Health Department Consortium with eight local schools and programs of public health with the common goal of bridging the gap between practice-based public health and public health academia in April 2019.
 Academic health departments are most often established to foster a more practice-oriented education for students of public health, while simultaneously creating collaborative opportunities for faculty and staff through trainings, to develop the current and future public health workforce, build the evidence base for public health including joint-research projects, better deliver the Essential Public Health Services, and interdepartmental work.[i],[ii],[iii],[iv]

-Academic Health Department mission statement
+Academic Health Department Mission Statement

 The Massachusetts Department of Public Health and the participating schools and programs of public health will collaborate to strengthen the relationships between practice and academia through workforce development, professional support, field placement, and interorganizational systems communication.